-As you move on to the next step of creating your budget, keep this in mind.
+As you move on to the next step of creating your budget, keep your why in mind.
 When it seems overwhelming, when it looks like you’ll never get ahead, envision yourself achieving those big, audacious goals, and it will help encourage you to stay on the path to financial success.

-How to Make a Budget Step 2: List Your Income & Expenses
+How to Budget, Step 2: List Your Income & Expenses

 Now that you have your why, your reason for embarking on this journey, it’s time to look at the numbers.